twagar11/Dell-SONIC-ZTP/README.md

 - Dell SONiC version 4.4.0

 ### Prep Switch for DHCP and TFTP Containers
 - This step can be skipped if DHCP and TFTP servers already exist and you do not wish to install them on a Dell switch

-- Create ZTP directory structure on switch running DHCP and TFTP containers, change permissions, and SCP files
-  - create /var/tftpboot/ root directory for tftp server
+- Create ZTP directory structure on switch running DHCP and TFTP containers, change permissions, and SCP files create /var/tftpboot/ root directory for tftp server
-  - $ sudo mkdir /var/tftpboot/ ; default tftp download directory
+      $ sudo mkdir /var/tftpboot/ ; default tftp download directory
-  - $s udo mkdir /home/admin/data/ ; exact directory needed for tftp docker container and TPCM
+      $ sudo mkdir /home/admin/data/ ; exact directory needed for tftp docker container and TPCM

   - change ownership and permission on apache2 http server or TFTP server
   - $ sudo chown -R admin /var/www/html/
-  - $ sudo chown -R admin /var/tftpboot/
+  - $ sudo chwn -R admin /var/tftpboot/
   - $ sudo chown -R admin /home/admin/data/

   - change permissions so admin owner can read, write, execute, and group can read and execute